 - The item doesn't meet the item condition policy for returns.

-- The item is reported as 'not as described' to avoid postage charges and restocking fees.
+- The item is reported as 'not as described' to avoid postage charges.

 If you suspect that a buyer is abusing returns, try to resolve the issue by contacting the buyer through My eBay > Messages to keep a record of the conversation.
 If you still suspect buyer abuse, report a problem with the buyer.